What Is Zoom? Everything You Need to Know

 That being said, there is a cost to using Zoom’s upgraded feature plans, which must be accounted for.
 Where does your company stand budget-wise?

-Ultimately, we suggest trying Zoom for free to see if you enjoy the tool.
+Ultimately, we suggest trying a Zoom meeting for free to see if you enjoy the tool.
 If the answer is yes and you have the funds, invest in an upgraded plan.
-If the answer is no, simply go back to communicating with your team the way you currently are.
-No harm, no foul.
+If the answer is no, simply go back to communicating with your team how you currently are.
+No harm, no foul!

 Wrapping Up